openshift/enhancements/enhancements/authentication/service-ca-cert-generation-for-statefulset-pods.md

 `*.${service.name}.${service.namespace}.svc` and
 `*.${service.name}.${service.namespace}.svc.cluster.local`
 as subjects,
-to allow TLS-protected communication between StatefulSet pods.
+to allow TLS-protected connections to individual StatefulSet pods.

 ## Motivation

-StatefulSet-managed pods often need to communicate with each other.
+StatefulSet-managed pods often need to communicate with each other, or may be directly accessed by clients.
 This traffic may need to be TLS-protected; because it is cluster-internal, and necessary for deploying such a StatefulSet, letting the cluster automatically manage the certificates is a natural extension to the same feature already